Special Guest event with Dr. Juraj Švajda

 Location

-Welcome to Special Guest talk Enhancing Conservation Outcomes: Evidence, Standards, and Adaptive Pathways for Biodiversity Protection
+Welcome to Special Guest talk Growing Tourism and Recreation in National Parks: Adaptive Pathways for Biodiversity Protection and Conservation Outcomes

-ANTS and FRONT research programmes welcome you to hear their visiting researcher Associate Professor Juraj Švajda's talk Enhancing Conservation Outcomes: Evidence, Standards, and Adaptive Pathways for Biodiversity Protection and participate in the discussion on Thursday, September 25th from 14:00 to 15:30 at Maisemasali (main library, 3rd floor), Linnanmaa campus.
+ANTS and FRONT research programmes welcome you to hear their visiting researcher Associate Professor Juraj Švajda's talk Growing Tourism and Recreation in National Parks: Adaptive Pathways for Biodiversity Protection and Conservation Outcomes (please note that the title has been updated) and participate in the discussion on Thursday, September 25th from 14:00 to 15:30 at Maisemasali (main library, 3rd floor), Linnanmaa campus.

 Programme